altuntasfatih/kantox_cashier/README.md

 # KantoxCashier

-A shopping cart system with campaign
+A shopping cart system with campaign support for e-commerce applications.

 ## Features